CommonsBuild/tec-info/wg-digest/unprocessed-channels/WG_communitas.md

 ALOYSIOUS

-[@Gideonro I joined the call after my last haircut of the season [barber is 8 months pregnant] I enjoyed hearing about a flow of sorts for onboarding to include education.
+@Gideonro I joined the call after my last haircut of the season [barber is 8 months pregnant] I enjoyed hearing about a flow of sorts for onboarding to include education.
 I'm not a fan of testing but am a big fan in awareness training so to speak.
 This is where I see mentorship, upskilling and coordination developing.
-I'm curious what a conversation could be like with Level1. @RayKanani has been putting in a lot of consideration to the teaching / incentivising / self paced etc. Sorts of things.  (edited)](about:blank#)
+I'm curious what a conversation could be like with Level1. @RayKanani has been putting in a lot of consideration to the teaching / incentivising / self paced etc. Sorts of things.  (edited)

 <h3>RayKanani <img src="https://cdn.discordapp.com/avatars/833074850804793415/3c72438f7397137a7416585641111ba8.png" width=25 height=25></h3>